harthur/nomnom/README.md

 #### callback

 A callback that will be called with the parsed options.
-If any commands are specified, this is only called if no command was used.
+If a command is expected, this is the fallback callback when no command is specified.

 #### globalOpts